Plastic or Glass Bottles, or milk by vending machine?

 As a nation that we consume 14.3 million litres of milk each year (1).
 Which means a very large number of plastic bottles, as currently only 5% is sold in glass.
 Could we avoid this mountain of plastic bottles and go back to glass bottles?

 Back in the 1970s about 94% of milk was delivered in glass bottles.
 By 2012 it was just 4%.
 Today it is around 5%.
-Up to the 1990s, the Milk Marketing board set the price paid to farmers and there was little variation in the price of milk in the shops.
+Up to the 1990s, the Milk Marketing board set the price paid to farmers for milk and there was little variation in the price of it in the shops.
 De-regulation opened the flood gates for milk being sold in supermarkets in plastic containers at low prices.

 Stopping the flow of plastic